mattlean/hangman-game-solver/README.md

 ## About
 This project is a Hangman game played through the command-line alongside a solver bot.

 This was inspired by an [assignment from Stanford's CS 106A: Programming Methodologies class](https://web.stanford.edu/class/archive/cs/cs106a/cs106a.1124/handouts/200%20Assignment%204.pdf) and a [challenge from Code Golf Stack Exchange](https://codegolf.stackexchange.com/questions/25496/write-a-hangman-solver).
-The main differences are that the project is coded in JavaScript instead of Java, there are no graphics, and the solver does not actually use the game program code supplied by the Code Gold Stack Exchange post although it does still roughly follow the same rules.
+The main differences are that the project is coded in JavaScript instead of Java, there are no graphics, and the solver does not actually use the game program code supplied by the Code Golf Stack Exchange post although it does still roughly follow the same rules.

 ## Playing the Game
 This is the command for running the game: